- Why ChiPACC – National Data

 Through Congressional appropriations, CHI — with technical assistance from the federal CMS — has established ChiPACC programs, first in Florida, then in Colorado, California, New York, North Dakota, and is working with other states and providers as well as the US Department of Defense, with a pilot program at Walter Reed National Military Medical Center.
 The experience of the initial programs has demonstrated the ChiPACC model’s flexibility through the diverse approaches to implementation and overall cost effectiveness.
-Programs in additional states are pending.

 According to data from the US Health and Human Services (HHS), children with chronic illness and complex health care needs are living longer and require creative approaches to delivery and coordination of care.

 Over 10 million Children (about 14% of US children ages 0-17) have special health care needs.
 This number is increasing slightly every year.

 - Under the Patient Protection and Affordable care Act, hospice/palliative and curative care can be provided concurrently to children enrolled in Medicaid or the Children’s Health Insurance Program (CHIP).
 While this is a step forward it falls short.
 Thanks to the leadership of CHI and others in the field, this practice is being implemented in an increasing number of institutions nationwide.
 Thus parents no longer have to choose between hospice/palliative care and hope for a cure in the last six months of life.
 It is important that this type of support is available from the time of diagnosis of life threatening condition in a child.

 - Adult hospice programs are generally not equipped, and their staff is not trained to address the needs of the children and their families.